Celebrating Seniors – Barbara Harris Turns 80

 A Thousand Clowns (1965) was Barbara Harris’ movie debut, opposite Jason Robards; they were both nominated for Golden Globe Awards for their performances.

 More movie roles followed for Barbara Harris as she curtailed her stage career in the early 70’s, including 1971’s Plaza Suite opposite Walter Matthau, and Who Is Harry Kellerman and Why Is He Saying Those Terrible Things About Me? with Dustin Hoffman, for which she was nominated for an Academy Award for Best Supporting Actress.
-Below, Walter Matthau, Maureen Stapleton, Barbara Harris, Lee Grant are featured in the movie trailer for Plaza Suite.
+Below, Walter Matthau and Barbara Harris are featured in a movie clip from Plaza Suite.